SEC Whistleblower Lawyers Protecting Your Interests

 Our government recognizes that ordinary citizens and corporate insiders can make huge contributions to prosecuting securities and investment fraud.
 Securities are defined not only as stocks and bonds but also as other kinds of investments.
 The SEC relies on information and assistance from whistleblowers who become aware of possible violations of federal securities laws.
 These whistleblowers may assist the SEC in identifying legal violations and fraud earlier than the agency could discover them on its own.

-Who Is An SEC Whistleblower?
+Who is a SEC Whistleblower?

 Anybody who provides new material information about a federal securities violation may have protection as a whistleblower under Dodd-Frank.
 As a whistleblower, you can be a current employee of the company that you report, a victim of an investment scheme, or even an outside analyst.
 In order to be eligible for the incentives, you will need to provide information voluntarily.
 You cannot obtain an award in situations in which the SEC asked you for the information.
 Also, you cannot receive an award if the SEC already knows of the violation.
 However, you need not submit the information yourself.
 It is possible and often advisable to submit the information through a securities whistleblower attorney.

-Blowing The Whistle On Securities Violations To The SEC
+Blowing the Whistle on Securities Violations to the SEC

 Various securities violations can give rise to whistleblowing.
 Violations can include insider trading, misrepresentations in securities sales, brokerage firm malfeasance, fraud in buying or selling investments, and market manipulation.
 If you report a violation, the information that you provide needs to establish that a federal securities law was violated.
 State securities violations are not part of the program.
 You do not need to have firsthand information, but it is advisable to retain a knowledgeable securities whistleblower lawyer to make sure that you conduct investigation and research before a claim is presented to the SEC.
 The strongest, attention-getting claims include information obtained internally.